 As we prepared to go to Japan, I had some questions I spent a while researching so I thought I’d compile them into a blog to help others going to Japan for the first time.
-Here’s my Japan travel: 17 things you need to know before you go.
+Here’s my 17 things you need to know before you visit Japan.

 1. How long does it take to get from the airport into Tokyo?

 When we arrived at Narita Airport in Tokyo, it took us over 3 hours from when we landed to get to our hostel called Space Hostel in Iriya (you can get 10% off when you use this promo code:897950 when booking Space Hostel too!) which is a great location as it’s just next to Ueno station which is on the airport line.

 It’s also next to Electric Town as well which is the gaming centre of Japan.
 We picked this hostel because getting an airbnb was too expensive and it was a good quiet hostel, rather than a party one full of 20 year olds.

 2. Getting around Tokyo with a train pass